dward2/BME547/Resources/Databases/mlab.md

 your experience varies from below, modify as needed.

 1. [Sign up](https://www.mongodb.com/cloud/atlas) for a free account at mongoDB.
-Click on "Try Free".
+Click on "Try Free" or "Get Started".
 2. Enter your e-mail, first and last names, and select a password.
 Agree to the terms and conditions by selecting the check box.
-Then, click "Join now with no obligation".
-Note:  Instead of  "Join now with no obligation", this button may be named "Submit" or "Get started free".
+Then, click "Create your Atlas account".
 3. You will then receive an email from MongoDB to verify your e-mail.
 Click "Verify Email" in that email.
 4. Click "Continue" on the webpage that opens.
 5. Answer the questions on the "Welcome to Atlas!" page.
-I answered:
+These questions may have changed since, but here is what I answered in case they are the same:
    1. Learn MongoDB
    2. New to MongoDB
    3. Python
    4. Not sure (for what kind of data)
    5. Not sure (for application architectural models)
 6. Click "Finish".
-7. On the "Deploy your database" page:
+7. On the "Deploy your cluster" page:
    1. Select the "M0 FREE" button.
    2. Choose any provider under Provider (I use aws).
    3. Change the cluster name, or accept the default.